swalkergibson/bisnow-interview/README.md

 # Bisnow Interview
-Responses to technical interview questions
+Responses to long-form questions can be found in the `questions` directory.

+Code for the technical question can be found in the `app` directory.